gliyao/SketchToXcode/README.md

 # SketchToXcode

-Your don't need to manage assets manually.
+You don't need to manage assets manually.
 This script help you export all the assets you need from your Sketch file.

 ## Requirement
 1. Sketch app